Weald and Downland Open Air Museum |

 The Museum also features farm buildings including barns, a granary, cattle sheds and a stable.
 Among the places of work featured are a 17th century watermill, a market hall, carpenters shop, working smithy, Victorian schoolroom and a working Tudor kitchen.

-Special events are held throughout the year, call or see our website for details.
+Special events are held throughout the year, call or see the website for details.

 General Information: